renat2985/toncoin_payment_sonoff/README.md

    - **Router and Password:** Enter your Wi-Fi connection details.
    - **Device Name:** Specify a device name, e.g., "Buy coffee."
    - **Your Toncoin Wallet:** Enter your wallet address to receive payments.
+   - **CoinMarketCap API:** Is a service that allows you to get the current TonCoin price in fiat currency.
+For testing, you can use the default API, but if you plan to use the device on a regular basis, it is highly recommended to register on the [CoinMarketCap](https://coinmarketcap.com/api/) website and get your own API.
+The free version allows up to 10,000 requests per month for price data.
+This is more than enough for 10 devices, but if our API is used by more devices, not everyone will be able to receive the actual price, and as a result, payments may fail.
    - **Currency:** Select the currency in which you want to receive payments (EUR, USD, RUB, BYN, BGN, GBP, etc.).
 This is necessary for automatic conversion to TonCoin based on the current exchange rate, updated hourly through coinmarketcap.com.
    - **Service Currency Price:** Specify the price in your selected currency that the customer should pay.
    - **Payment Tolerance:** In this field, specify the acceptable price deviation.
 Since the Ton price constantly fluctuates, you need to indicate a deviation range (as a single number) that you are willing to accept for payment.